 Clinical trials are subject to extensive regulatory requirements, and are very expensive, time-consuming and difficult to design and implement, in part because they may be subject to rigorous regulatory requirements.
 The Company's products may fail to achieve necessary safety and efficacy endpoints during clinical trials.
 The Company believes that its clinical trials will take a substantial period of time to complete.
 Furthermore, failure can occur at any stage of the trials, and the Company could encounter problems that cause us to abandon or repeat clinical trials.
-The commencement and completion of clinical trials; slower than expected rates of patient recruitment; and inability to monitor patients adequately during or after treatment.
-In addition, the Company or regulatory officials may suspend the Company's clinical trials fail to produce successful results, or are suspended due to unacceptable safety risks, the Company's business may fail.
+The commencement and completion of clinical trials may be delayed by several factors, including: unforeseen safety issues; lack of effectiveness during clinical trials; slower than expected rates of patient recruitment; and inability to monitor patients adequately during or after treatment.
+In addition, the Company or regulatory officials may suspend the Company's clinical trials at any time if it appears that the Company is exposing participants to unacceptable health risks.
+If the Company's clinical trials fail to produce successful results, or are suspended due to unacceptable safety risks, the Company's business may fail.